What is the Invitational Series?

 The SCICA Invitational Series is comprised of a series of events open to standard track singles skaters from Pre-Preliminary through Senior, Adult singles and pairs (Bronze – Gold, Masters), Juvenile through Senior pairs (at discretion of the Board), and Juvenile through Senior partnered free dance (at discretion of the Board).
 The series culminates with the Invitational Series Final.

-*NEW* this year!
-Excel Pre-Preliminary through Excel Senior events are included in the Invitational Series!
+For the second straight year, Excel Pre-Preliminary through Excel Senior events are included in the Invitational Series!

 Skaters accumulate points based on their standings in each event.
 Points from their top 3 events are added together, and the top 15 skaters in each division will be invited to the Series Final in September.

-The 2023 Invitational Series Final results.
+The 2024 Invitational Series Final results.

-2023 Champions Class Photo.
+2024 Champions Class Photo.

 Honor Roll of Champions